Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 invocation in Java bytecode (one bytecode instruction).
 They are *not* inner transactions.
 They are actually cheaper than updating a map of balances.
-Moreover, avoiding the `widthdraw()` transactions means reducing the overall number of transactions;
+Moreover, avoiding the `widthdraw()` transactions reduces the overall number of transactions;
 without using the map supporting the withdrawal pattern, Takamaka contracts consume less gas and less storage.
 Hence, the withdrawal pattern is both